Carla J. Funk Governmental Relations Award

-The award recipient is notified in March before the annual conference at which the presentation will be made.
-The recipient receives a certificate at the annual conference and a cash award of $500 after the annual conference.
-The recipient assumes all costs of attending the conference and the ceremony at which the presentation is made.
+The award recipient is notified in March and will receive a cash award of $500 after the annual conference.
 If there are no appropriate candidates, the association may elect not to present the award in a given year.

 Ready to Submit a Nomination?